UBS slashes price target on Applied Materials Inc. [AMAT] – find out why.

-Applied Materials Inc. [NASDAQ: AMAT] price plunged by -2.82 percent to reach at -$2.57.
-The company report on July 5, 2022 that Applied Materials Highlights Progress Toward Its 10-Year Sustainability Roadmap.
+Applied Materials Inc. [NASDAQ: AMAT] price plunged by -1.41 percent to reach at -$1.33.
+The company report on July 14, 2022 that Greater Collaboration and Transparency in Reporting Are Key to a More Sustainable Semiconductor Industry.

 3 Tiny Stocks Primed to Explode